Past as Present: Confronting an American History of Racism in Charlottesville

 While the events of Charlottesville provoked national soul-searching, the city is still reeling.
 Residents are torn between recognizing the role local Virginians played in the alt-right rally and blaming the high-profile outsiders who descended on their town like locusts.
 But the problems go deeper than one march.

-The city’s mayor noted that Charlottesville is “beautiful physically and aesthetically pleasing, but very ugly-in-the soul place.”
+The city’s mayor noted that Charlottesville is “beautiful physically and aesthetically pleasing, but a very ugly-in-the soul place.”
 In April, a local threatened to attack Charlottesville High School and commit “ethnic cleansing,” leading to a student walkout.

 The median income of white households is $60,000.
 For blacks, the figure is $26,000.
 The city is home to some of the country’s widest educational disparities.
 Life expectancy for blacks is four years lower than their white counterparts.
 Skyrocketing housing costs and exclusionary bans on multi-family housing, dating back to the segregation-era, push more lower-income residents out of town limits.